ssabchew/wireguard-scripts/README.md

 3. Configure the script keys/client_genkeyconfig.sh
 ```
-mnet="10.0.0" # this should be your prefix of your private network - we will use /24
+mnet="10.0.0" # this should be your prefix of your private network - we will use /24 netmask.

-srv_conf="../wg0-server.conf" # how your server config is called - we will add ther client configs
+srv_conf="../wg0-server.conf" # how your server config is called - we will add ther client configs.

 wg_srvip="1.1.1.1.:5128" # your public IP